-Youth for a Safe Water & Climate Future engages youth in watershed and energy policy issues since 2003 and has been sustained by the support of the Bosque School, Goodman Youth Leadership Project at the Black Institute, and the McCune Foundation.
-We bring over 130 youth each year to the NM Legislature to speak to their legislators about issues they care about, including securing a safe water and climate future.
-We also focus on advancing good policy on the local, state, federal and international levels.
-The next statewide gathering — Wednesday, Febuary 13, 2019 in Santa Fe.
+Youth for a Safe Water & Climate Future amplifies the voices of youth in watershed and energy policy issues since 2003 and has been sustained by the support of the Bosque School, Goodman Youth Leadership Project at the Black Institute, the New Mexico State Land Office and the McCune Foundation.
+We bring over 150 youth each year to the NM Legislature to speak about issues they care about, including securing a safe water and climate future.
+We also focus on advancing good water and land resilience policy on the local, state, federal and international levels.
+Keep posted here for statewide gatherings and new policy analysis resources.

 Teachers, we ask your students to: